reincas/Lanthanide/docs/internals.md

             print(f"Matrix element ({final_index}, {initial_index}) = {value}"=
 ```

 For a more optimized application you may investigate the module `unit`.
-An important feature of this implementation is
+An important feature of the implementation
-the caching of the value of evaluated elementary operators.
+in `unit` is caching of the value of evaluated elementary operators.

 ## Matrix class